loganbecker2/DS202-FinalProject-DataDynamos/README.md

 specific recovery.
 It can help us get an understanding of the expected results of an injury.
 Knowing how long an injury could last informs teams, players, and spectators of a sport.

+This is an important starting point.
+Future inquires can use the data on injury duration to more easily analyze data with less upfront work.
+While knowing the average duration of an injury is important, creating this table for future inquires is even more important.
+We expect that this inquiry into the average duration of injuries will help us find issues within the data, and create future questions based on the results.

 ``` r
 library(magrittr)